rails/solid_queue/README.md

 For small projects, you can run Solid Queue on the same machine as your webserver.
 When you're ready to scale, Solid Queue supports horizontal scaling out-of-the-box.
 You can run Solid Queue on a separate server from your webserver, or even run `bin/jobs` on multiple machines at the same time.
 Depending on the configuration, you can designate some machines to run only dispatchers or only workers.
 See the [configuration](#configuration) section for more details on this.

+**Note**: future changes to the schema will come in the form of regular migrations.

 ### Single database configuration

 It's also possibile to use one single database for both production data: